 Waiting times to be seen at any gender identity clinic in the UK at present are extremely long due to steadily increasing numbers of referrals.
-At the Charing Cross GIC we understand that this puts even more pressure on GPs to find ways to support people seeking treatment for gender dysphoria and gender identity issues.
-The following is aimed at improving your knowledge, and provides details of ways you can help support and signpost your patients while they wait to be seen:
+We understand this puts even more pressure on you as a GP, nurse or healthcare professional to find ways to support people seeking treatment for gender dysphoria and gender identity issues.
+The information below is aimed at improving your knowledge, and provides details of ways you can help support and signpost your patients while they wait to be seen.

 However, many people with gender dysphoria do suffer from mental health issues, and these can and should be treated concurrently through referral to local mental health teams.
 You don’t need to delay referral to the Gender Identity Clinic.

-not all people seeking help for gender identity issues will identify as the binary male/female.
+Not all people seeking help for gender identity issues will identify as the binary male/female.
 It is important to acknowledge and respect this, and check how the person would like to be addressed.
-For example, non-binary people may wish to use they or other forms such as ze instead of he or she.
+For example, non-binary people may wish to use they or other forms such as they or ze instead of he or she.
 If you get it wrong, just apologise and correct yourself.

 Autistic Spectrum Conditions